bdehoyos/bdehoyos.github.io/work.md

 ---

 ### Student Technician, [Applied Research Laboratories](http://www.arlut.utexas.edu/)
-#### May 2013 - December 2013
+May 2013 - December 2013

-- Worked primarily in MATLAB to perform statistical data analysis and various forms of data processing of ocean environment database
+- Worked primarily in MATLAB to perform data analysis and various forms of data processing of ocean environment database
 - Redesigned and implemented several MATLAB GUIs to increase functionality and encompass better ease of use with existing code
 - Augmented internal toolkit with custom functions to facilitate data processing over the command line interface
 - Developed various functional, unit, and regression test functions to ensure working code